 Uprooting, parties & identity

 Wherever reform becomes the dominant agenda, two effects may be understood as operating together.
-First, there is the kind of uprooting through which contemporary life conditions become ‘unsettling’ (, 2013), creating a precariousness in which identity or membership is no longer ‘readable’ from lifestyle, consumption or other cultural practices.
+First, there is the kind of uprooting through which contemporary life conditions become ‘unsettling’ (Latimer, 2013), creating a precariousness in which identity or membership is no longer ‘readable’ from lifestyle, consumption or other cultural practices.
 Second, there is an ‘unhinging’ of identities and belonging dictated by ‘reform’ hollowing out what has gone before – especially anything held sacred – and so creating lacunae, opportunities for the kind of division and distinction through which agendas of reform can be played out, and parties enhance their power.

 Integral to this unsettling of identity and unhinging of belonging, parties can be said to work on modernity as much as they work in modernity, refining their policies and re-spinning their promises.
 Indeed, inasmuch as the putative need for reform signals a failure to ever arrive at modernity (Latour, 1993), the path taken by parties is seldom towards one utopia or another, but is dictated instead by a politics about the next bridge to cross.
 What is held to count as progress by one party is contested by another; and so becomes integral to the ‘piecemeal tinkering’ (Popper, 1962: 1) on which the various parties make and remake their agendas of reform to attract allies across different networks and enrol further support (cf Latour, 1987).